Check-Please/cx/webprojects/app/_js/views/README.md

 						assert(mvc.views[v].viewName == v);

+`title` -	Required.
+The full name of the view, with proper capitalization
+			and spaces

 `build($trgt, oldView)` -	Optional, but highly recommended.
 This function
 							is called every time the view is navigated to.
 							Its job is to populate the element `$trgt` with